Acephoeni-X/Git-Documentation/README.md

 - Above command will not lose the changes, only the commit history are gone.
 - If you want to undo both the changes and the commits all together you need to use `git reset --hard <commit_id>`.<br>
 - There is also one command `git revert`, it creates a new commit which undos the changes from a commit.
 Here you have to enter a message.

+### Github

+##### Push from local branch to remote branch with another name

+- `git push origin <local_branch>:<remote_branch>`.

+##### -u option in git push

+- This options allows to set upstream of the branch we are pushing.
+- So that next time we push we don't need to specify the branch name again and again.
+We then can just use `git push`

+### origin/main

+- When we clone a repo from github we have two pointer pointing at same location, one is origin/main and another is local/main.
+- When we commit update anything locally local/main gets updated.
+- In order to check what it is look like when we first cloned the repo we can use checkout: `git checkout origin/main`.
+- origin/main can be treated as a commit.

+#### Difference between Git Fetch and Git Pull

+- Git fetch and pull is use to get updates/changes from the remote repository to local repository.

+##### Git fetch

+- Git fetch will allow us to download changes from the remote repository but those changes will not automatically integerated into our working files.
+- Git fetch allows us to see what others have been working on, without having to merge those changes on our local repo.
+- Git fetch syntax: `git fetch <remote> <branch>`.
+- Now these changes are stored on the remote branch, eg to retrieve changes use `git checkout origin/master`.

+##### Git pull

+- Git pull will allow us to download changes from the remote repository will not merge automatically.
+- Git pull is Git fetch + Git merge.
+- Syntax: `git pull <origin> <branch>`.
+- Note you want to be in that branch where you want the merge to happen.